 See the above line: NEVER EVER buy a laptop with an Intel Celeron.
 EVER.

 Intel ATOM processors are perfectly fine, but .. slower.
-Which is why they’re in Netbooks and some tablets (like the Dell Venue 8 and 11 as seen here.).
+Which is why they’re in Netbooks and some tablets.
 They’ll run all Windows apps.
 But slower.
 The PLUS side is that battery life is greater on these, but definitely slower than the Intel “i” series I mentioned above.

 Also: Avoid all “gamer” laptops.
 Avoid due to the high price tag and low battery life and large power supply to lug around.